alefore/weblog/ten-years-of-edge.md

 ### Single consumer

-My futures implementation supports setting only one consumer per future.
+My futures implementation **supports setting only one consumer per future**.
-The future's value, once available, is given as a value to the consumer.
+Once available, the **future's value is passed as a value to the consumer** (rather than, for example, handing out a `const` reference).
 This allows me to use futures of moveable non-copyable types.

 For situations where multiple listeners are desirable,